 “She does,” Mary agrees.
 “It’s amazing how she’s sleeping through the night already.
 You’re a very lucky mama.”

 Tears prickle my eyes, but I try not to let her see.
 “Yes, I know.
 I’m very lucky.”
-I almost can’t believe I hear those words coming from my mouth.
+I almost can’t believe those words are coming from my mouth.
 Lucky?
 That’s not a word I’ve had a chance to use very often.

 The brush begins to glide more smoothly through my hair.
 The sensation is so soothing, so comforting, I could almost fall asleep, but it ends too soon.